rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 $ git push
 ```

-3. If we try to use our important flag, we should see it's still not behaving as expected; this is because we're not updating the state of the app in response to the click event.
-We need to implement the `actions` and `mutations` for our feature.
+3. Open our local todolist app (http://localhost:8080/#/todo).
+If we try to use our important flag, we should see it's still not behaving as expected; this is because we're not updating the state of the app in response to the click event.

+3. We need to implement the `actions` and `mutations` for our feature.
 Let's start with the tests.
 Open the `tests/unit/javascript/actions.spec.js` and navigate to the bottom of the file.
 Our action should should commit the `MARK_TODO_IMPORTANT` to the mutations.
 Scroll to the end of the test file and implement the skeleton test by adding `expect(commit.firstCall.args[0]).toBe("MARK_TODO_IMPORTANT");` as the assertion.
 ```javascript
   it("should call MARK_TODO_IMPORTANT", done => {
     const commit = sinon.spy();